akashravi/SWAN-Package-Manager/index.md

 ## Introduction

-SWAN (Service for Web based ANalysis) is a platform developed by CERN to perform interactive data analysis in the cloud, without the need to install any software.
-It lets users create catalogs of their analyses.
+[SWAN](https://swan.web.cern.ch/) (Service for Web based ANalysis) is a platform developed by CERN to perform interactive data analysis in the cloud, without the need to install any software.
+It is built upon [Jupyter notebooks](http://jupyter.org/) and allows users to code and run their scripts via a web interface.

+A Project in SWAN is a special type of folder that you can use as a container for your work on a given topic: notebooks, input/output files, other subfolders, etc. It is also the unit of sharing in SWAN: you can share a project with your colleagues and thus provide them with everything they need to run the notebooks you created.

+With this requirement in mind, this GSoC project aims to provide a package manager for SWAN (in the shape of a Jupyter extension), that will allow users to keep track of the packages needed by their “projects”, thus also allowing others to seamless install everything needed.

-This Jupyter notebook extension will allow the users to specify python modules (and their respective versions) via a user interface and make them available automatically inside the corresponding project.
+This extension will allow the users to install python modules (and their respective versions) via a user interface and make them available automatically inside the corresponding project.
 People who open a shared project would automatically get a prompt to install all the required packages.
-It thus encourages reproducible studies and collaborative experimentation.
+It thus encourages reproducible results and collaborative analysis.

 Each project is internally mapped to a separate conda environment and the project metadata is stored on a hidden file as a part of the project itself.
 This helps abstract the processing part, while providing an independent environment for each project.

+SWAN allows you to create notebooks in four different languages: Python (2 or 3, depending on the software stack chosen during the session configuration), C++, R and Octave.
+However, this extension would only work for python projects.
+For other kernels, it is not certain that the environments guarantee isolated versions of packages.

 ## Features